-Transmedia, then, as an artistic gestalt, generally ends up valorizing “filth,” or the use-less and the recondite.
+Transmedia, then, as an artistic gestalt, generally ends up valorizing “filth,” or the useless and the recondite.
 (See diagram, “The Vector of Transmedia,” below.)

-Indeed, the production of works under the spell of that obscure object of desire might be turned to a positive proposition versus a “sickness unto death.”
+Indeed, the production of works under the spell of that obscure object of desire might be turned into a positive proposition versus a “sickness unto death.”

-If Sister Death, the Franciscan evocation of the embrace of mortality as end for all self-serving endeavors, and the valorization of Holy Poverty as path to so-called “redemption,” is recognized as a figure for the pointlessness of all vain pursuits, and if the Franciscan Second Death is not to be feared because Sister Death is only ever a passage toward that ancient wellspring of submerged memory, works that transgress the rules imposed by disciplinary demiurges are also works that hail the type of “filthy” rebellion delineated in the works of Milton, Blake, and Stirner, not to mention Kierkegaard, Wittgenstein, Kazantzakis, and Derrida.
+If Sister Death, the Franciscan evocation of the embrace of mortality as the end of all self-serving endeavors, and the valorization of Holy Poverty as a path to so-called “redemption,” is recognized as a figure for the pointlessness of all vain pursuits, and if the Franciscan Second Death is not to be feared because Sister Death is only ever a passage toward that ancient wellspring of submerged memory, then works that transgress the rules imposed by disciplinary demiurges are also works that hail a type of “filthy” rebellion delineated in the works of Milton, Blake, and Stirner, not to mention Kierkegaard, Wittgenstein, Kazantzakis, and Derrida.

 Filth, or lowliness, is thus (paradoxically) “redeemed” through the evocation of a free path for works (the singular work developed across works for works), versus the formalization of a work as commodity: i.e., it’s as if the “use-value” of the use-less was freed from surplus-value, and works produced across platforms against the dictates of platforms conformed to no known rules, while deforming contemporary definitions of “situated practice” and diverse forms of cultural production given over to platform cultures.